igordertigor/yadoma/README.rst

 yadoma: yet another dotfile manager
 ===================================

-This is my personal take on a dotfile manager.
+This is my personal take on a dotfile-manager.

 Prior Art
 ---------